COVID-19 health and safety programs

 If you suspect you may have COVID-19

-If you have been to a PCC campus or center and believe you may have COVID-19, please notify the COVID-19 Reporting Team at 971-722-1919 or firstname.lastname@example.org.
+If you have been to a PCC campus or center and believe you may have COVID-19, or believe you have been exposed to COVID-19, please notify the COVID-19 Reporting Team at 971-722-1919 or firstname.lastname@example.org.

 Have a question?